barend-erasmus/oauth2-framework/README.md

 * `allowedScopes: string[]` - Will be used to validate an authorization request.
 * `redirectUris: string[]` - Will be used to validate an authorization request.
 * `allowForgotPassword: boolean` - Will enable or disable the forgot password functionality.
+* `allowRegister: boolean` - Will enable or disable the register functionality.

 ### OAuth2 Framework Model